bishiguro/ExercisesInC/reading_questions/thinkos.md

 1) What happens if a program writes a new value into the program counter?

+The program counter contains the memory address of the next instruction in the program.
+Writing a new value into the program counter will cause the flow of execution to jump to another location in the program.

 2) What is the fundamental problem caches are meant to solve?

+Caches are meant to solve the "memory bottleneck" problem, which is caused by the fact that the typical CPU runs much faster than the process of transferring data to and from memory.
+Although the CPU initiates a new instruction every 0.5 ns, it has to wait 10 ns to fetch an instruction and another 10 ns to load data.
+A cache is a small, fast memory that stores values that the CPU has previously fetched from memory.
+This allows for fewer total memory accesses, reducing the run time of a program.

 3) If cache access time is 1 ns and memory access time is 10 ns, what is the average access time of a program with hit rate 50%?
 How about 90%?

+h = 0.5
+T_h = 1 ns
+m = 0.5
+T_m = 10 ns

+0.5 * 1 + 0.5 * 10 = 5.5 ns

+h = 0.9
+T_h = 1 ns
+m = 0.1
+T_m = 10 ns

+0.9 * 1 + 0.1 * 10 = 1.9 ns

 4) The book gives several examples of programming language features, like loops, that tend to improve locality in the access pattern of instructions and/or data.
 Can you think of other examples?